-Planning Research Services – Provide “best practices” research activities, assist in state and federal grant applications including socioeconomic data, and Request for Proposal development.
+Planning Research Services – Provide "best practices" research activities, grant funding research and support, including assist in Request for Proposal development.

-Geographic Information Systems (GIS) Services – Provide GIS data, data analysis, base mapping, and Aerial and digital orthophotography.
+Geographic Information Systems (GIS) Services – Provide GIS data, data analysis, base mapping, web mapping and Aerial orthophotography.
 MVRPC's work on a Regional GIS is one example of GIS services.